Trauma Recovery is Possible

 We do discuss the past in coaching when necessary.
 Discussing the past in early sessions is important so we have an understanding of what you’ve been through, your emotional roadblocks, trauma, and issues in your life.

-Our overall goal is to improve your life by using tools to create boundaries, healthy coping skills, and unlearning unwanted behaviors.
+Our overall goal is to improve your life by using tools to create boundaries, healthy coping skills, navigating through toxic relationships, navigating through no or low contact, and unlearning unwanted behaviors.

 Coaching represents lifestyle and behavioral changes that are needed to create a healthy, happy, and successful life.